mherchel/olivero-subtheme/readme.md

 ## How to remove IE11 (and Opera Mini support).
 Internet Explorer 11 and Opera Mini do not support CSS Variables (aka CSS Custom properties).
 This results in making new features (such as dark mode) very hard to implement.
 To remove support for these browsers.

 1. Remove `"last 1 Explorer version",` from line 95 in `package.json`.
 2. Remove `"last 1 OperaMini version",` from line 99 in `package.json`.
 3. Search the codebase and remove instances of importing the `variables.pcss.css` file.
 Examples:
    1. `@import "../base/variables.pcss.css";` from `css/components/action-links.pcss.css`
    2. `@import "../../base/variables.pcss.css";` from `css/components/navigation/nav-button-mobile.pcss.css`
 4. Run `yarn build` to regenerate the compiled CSS and JavaScript.

+## Lets automate this!
+These manual steps are ripe for automation.
+I'm currently working on Olivero so do not have time to put into this, but I would love it if someone would submit a PR.